Avian Flu

 • Disinfect equipment and tools

-• Avoid contact between non-domestic or wild birds and backyard flock
+• Avoid contact between non-domestic or wild birds and backyard flocks

 • Wash your hands before and after coming into contact with poultry